ThomasByr/point-cloud-visualizer/README.md

 ## ✏️ In short

-This project is a simple GUI for visualizing point clouds using the [Open3d](http://www.open3d.org/) library.
-This tool is written in Python.
+This project is a simple GUI for visualizing raw-text point-clouds using the [Open3d](http://www.open3d.org/) library.
+It is meant to be used with a config file to load multiple point clouds at once.
+It also supports downsampling and saving the point cloud in a numpy array format.

 Just provide a `config.json` file (supported schemes are json, jsonc, json5) following the model :